Condensation accounts for 70% of reported domestic damp and is undoubtedly a contributing cause of of damage to walls and furniture.

 OUR SOLUTIONS AND PRODUCTS

-Our most successful cures for condensation are Drimaster and Flastmaster units.
-These are from our range of positive pressure units and humidity controlled extracts, which actively introduce tempered, filtered air into the property creating a slight positive pressure and total air change every 45 minutes or so.
-Moisture laden air is expelled through the natural ‘’breathing holes’’ found in all properties.
+Our most successful cures for condensation are the Drimaster eco-heat and Flatmaster 2000 units.
+These are from our range of Positive Input Ventilation (PIV) units which actively introduce tempered, filtered air into the property, creating a slight positive pressure and total air change every 45 minutes or so.